stenhaug/dssg_stanford/weekly_material/week1/day_four.md

   * what sanity checks are you putting in place?
   * what makes sense? what does not make sense?

-Let's document the dataset issues as they come up.
-I have started a GitLab repo for this `platelet_docs.git`.
-Clone this repo, edit the markdown doc to add/describe issues, and then pull/push.

 ### Getting better at git